← Transmissions

 Retail/Commerce media & end of cookie dependence

-• Retail media: place your products on high-intent merchant inventories (sponsored listings, contextual display), test clean rooms for joint audiences.
+• Retail media: place your products on high-intent merchant inventories (sponsored listings, contextualized display), test clean rooms for joint-audiences.

 • Commerce media: reuse your transactional data to activate more precise lookalikes, without being hostage to third-party signals.

-• Consequence: budgetary arbitration in favor of channels with measurable ROAS and decreased dependence on third-party cookies (Chrome maintains cookies, but the risk of volatility remains, so don't build your strategy on them).
+• Consequence: budget arbitration in favor of channels with measurable ROAS and reduced dependence on third-party cookies (Chrome maintains cookies but the risk of volatility remains, so don't build your strategy on them).

 Privacy, consent & 1st-party data